-Hosted by the Orange County Property Tax Justice Coalition, which includes Orange County Justice United, the Marian Cheek Jackson Center, RENA (Rogers-Eubanks Neighborhood Association), the NC Housing Coalition, and a network of historically Black and underrepresented neighborhoods.
+Hosted by the Orange County Property Tax Justice Coalition, which includes Orange County Justice United, the Marian Cheek Jackson Center, RENA (Rogers-Eubanks Neighborhood Association), the NC Housing Coalition, and a network of historically Black and underrepresented neighborhoods across Orange County.

-• Increased funds for property tax bill assistance and home repairs.
+- Increase funds to preserve existing affordable housing and prevent displacement, through property tax bill assistance and home repairs.

-• Changing the assessment process to be equitable.
+- Make the entire property assessment process equitable.

 About the assembly and election: